Sparta: War of Empires

 Sparta: War of Empires is a MMO strategy video game developed and published by Plarium.
 The game was released for web browser in 2014.
 The game is available for free, with paid upgrades available.

 Premise and gameplay

 The game is set in 5th Century BCE Greece, during a war between Sparta and the Persian Empire.
-Xerxes and his Persian Empire have set out to conquer Greece, leaving the lands of Hellas in a state of devastation.
+Xerxes and his army have set out to conquer Greece, leaving the lands of Hellas in a state of devastation.

 In order to succeed in the game, players must take control of ancient warriors, master the weaponry of the era, and grow their resources gained through fighting other players.

-Each player becomes Archon of his or her city, and must build their city from scratch.
-Players need to protect their city-state with the help of King Leonidas and the Spartan army using a combination of diplomacy, strategy and war.
+Each player becomes the Archon of their city, building it from scratch.
+Players must protect their city-state with the help of King Leonidas and the Spartan army, using a combination of diplomacy, strategy and war.

 Music

 The game features a fully scored soundtrack and sound composed and produced by BAFTA-winning composer Jesper Kyd.
 The track “Hellas” from the game is included on his 2015 album, Five Worlds of Plarium.